averkinderen/mscloud.github.io/_posts/2019-10-20-Installing-Windows-Virtual-Desktop.md

 5 Windows Virtual Desktop  tenant Information

-In the tenant blade we need to provide information regarding our WVD tenant we created earlier.
+In the tenant blade we need to provide information regarding our WVD tenant we created earlier in PowerShell.
 Make sure to select Service principal and provide the application ID, Tenant ID and for password provide the App Secret that was created earlier.
 ![WVD information]({{ site.url }}/assets/images/2019-10-14_WVD-Desktopinformation.png)

 6 Complete setup